Komodo/komodo-website/src/pages/blog/2014-07/building-komodo-with-docker.html.md

 Once you have your build running you will only be using the last 2 commands most of the time, and they won't take nearly as long.

+## Developing Using Docker

+Once you have your Docker build going you might be wondering - "now what?
+Where do I edit my files?".
+Thankfully Docker makes it easy to simply mount a host folder on the Docker container, which is already facilitated for you when you use the docklet script referenced above.
+So once you have your build going you can simply edit your files in the project root on your host machine in whatever manner you prefer (I hear Komodo IDE is pretty good at this ;)).

+## Here Be Dragons

+Keep in mind the Docker script is still brand-new and there will still be some kinks to work out before it can be considered as a "stable" alternative to running the build straight from your host machine.

 ## Final Thoughts